 By establishing intersectionality as a core feminist practice, the Ellipsis Institute for Women of Color in the Academy intentionally creates space for women of color students, staff and faculty as we build relationship across lines of difference in a unified pursuit of advocacy efforts for all women, in all roles.
 In plenaries and break out sessions, participants receive tools and resources to successfully produce advocacy actions on campus.
-The intention of Ellipsis Institute for Women of Color in the Academy is to provide connections and relationships that build a support network, navigate barriers to access and build allies in your journey towards gender equity.
+The Ellipsis Institute provides connections and relationships that build a support network, help navigate barriers to access and inspires co-cospirators in your journey towards gender equity.

 “Although we are feminists and lesbians, we feel solidarity with progressive black men and do not advocate the fractionalization that white women who are separatists demand.”